Efstapap/3.3.-mongo-replicated/INSTALL.md

    This command will build and start the Docker containers defined in the `docker-compose.yml` file.
 It will set up the MongoDB replica set with a primary and secondary node.

 4. Verify the Installation:
-   - After the Docker containers are up and running, you can check the status of the MongoDB replica set by running the following command:
+   - After the Docker containers are up and running, you can check the status of the MongoDB replica set by running the following commands:

      ```
+     docker ps
-     docker-compose exec db01 mongo --port 30001 --eval "rs.status()"
+     mongo --port 30001
+     "rs.status()"
      ```

    This command will connect to the primary node and display the status of the replica set.